google/trillian/examples/deployment/kubernetes/README.md

 - This deployment is quite tightly coupled to Google Cloud Kubernetes
 - Only CloudSpanner is supported currently
-- There is no Trillian Map support currently (because there is no map support in the current CloudSpanner storage implementation.)
+- There is no Trillian Map support currently (because there is no map support in the current CloudSpanner storage implementation).